joshbegley/nyt-latest/previous.md

-**Several People Are Stabbed on a Party Boat in Brooklyn**\
+**Multiple People Are Stabbed on a Party Boat in Brooklyn**\
-`Three people were hospitalized, and about 3,000 passengers were evacuated, the authorities said.`\
+`Three people were hospitalized, and bout 3,000 passengers were evacuated, the authorities said.`\
 https://nytimes.com/2024/04/20/nyregion/brooklyn-boat-stabbings-ship.html

 **Ukraine Aid Divides Republicans, After Trump Tones Down His Resistance**\